paultcochrane/blog-travis-ci-com/_posts/2014-08-22-upcoming-build-environment-updates----august.md

 ```
 ### Firefox browser

-This update includes update to the latest Extended Support Release (ESR),
+Included is an update to the latest Extended Support Release (ESR),
 31.0esr, which corresponds to Desktop Firefox 31.0.

 ### MongoDB

 PPA changed to the official one from [MongoDB.org](http://www.mongodb.org/).
 With this change, the default is now 2.6.4.
-If you need a specific version, do the following for releases 2.6.0 and later:
+If you need a specific version, plase add the following for releases 2.6.0 and later:

 ```yaml
 before_install: